 Pass the milk, please.
 I can’t do this without you.

-After writing on this blog for six years, having my first book published a year ago and preparing to launch my second book in six weeks (six weeks!), there is one thing I’ve learned about myself.
+After writing on this blog for many years, and writing a few books, there is one thing I’ve learned about myself.
 I’m lousy at networking.
 It’s a corporate word and I’m not a corporate girl.

 But I’m pretty good at making friends.
 And I’m an expert at being myself.
 After doing this for a while, I’m learning that’s really all people want anyway.